circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Device Tracker.md

 ## General Information

 ### Summary/Abstract
 > A short and contextualized description of the data, containing a brief overview of the the dataset purpose, methods and (if applicable) results.
+> The comprehensives details are to be recorded in sections below.
 This section should help others to understand the content of the dataset without its thorough examination.
+> This section can replace the "Description" section if information overlaps.

 ### Purpose (Research hypothesis)
 > Describe the purpose of the study or intention for conducting a study that resulted in the dataset.
+> Or the hypothesis that a study sets out to support (or disprove);
-> For example, explain how device data contributes to understanding circadian rhythms or mental health (e.g., "Actigraphy Data to Measure Sleep Patterns in Adults").
+> For example, explain how device data contributes to understanding circadian rhythms or mental health (e.g., "Actigraphy Data to understand if sleep patterns are disturbed in adults diagnosed with phobophobia").

 ### Dataset Version
 > Include verison number.
 E.g., v1.0